696-eth/threads/README.md

 💦Currency = comes from word 'current' = money that's moving

-Usually people think of: money => current => high velocity use cases
+Usually people think of 'money' => current => high velocity use cases

 Need to focus on LOW velocity use cases too